hardeepsonatype/deleteApps/README.md

 # expiredWaiverDeletion
-Delete Applications in IQ Server with latest scan older than given data WARNING - Deleting an application is a destructive action that will permanently remove the application and all data associated with it.
+Delete Applications in IQ Server with latest scan older than given data.
+WARNING - Deleting an application is a destructive action that will permanently remove the application and all data associated with it.
 Please proceed with caution when deleting applications in bulk.

 # Edit Configuration in repositoryWaivers.py :